 On August 16, 2019, the Company announced that the 3-D seismic data acquisition program at the Mount Evans project in Kansas is complete.
 The seismic survey covered 10 square miles out of the 121 square mile Area of Mutual Interest that the Company shares with partner Shelby Resources LLC.
-The Company with partner Shelby Resources LLC are currently assessing the data in order to identify drillable features in the Pawnee Sandstone.
-Historical production from nine nearby wells has averaged more than 170,000 barrels per well from the Pawnee.
-The Company hopes to be selecting drill sites by mid-October and could be drilling the first well in this project as early as the end of October.
+Historical production from nine nearby wells has averaged more than 170,000 barrels per well from the Pawnee Sandstone.
+On December 4, 2019, the Company announced that the first drill target in the Mount Evans Project has been selected.
+The 3D seismic interpretation has generated three different tier one target areas plus several other areas of interest that require further evaluation.
+On December 17, 2019, the Company announced that the first well at the Company's Mt.
+Evans Project has been spudded and surface casing was successfully set at a depth of 1451 feet.
+The plan is to return to site January 3, 2020 and complete drilling and testing of this well.